musicaJack/LC76G_Pico/README.md

 - Optional: ST7789 Display for visualization (240×320)
 - UART connection cables
 - Power supply (USB or battery)

+> **Important Note**: This project actually uses a custom-developed board as its base, which integrates the Raspberry Pi Pico, L76X GPS module, and ST7789 display.
+The wiring diagrams above are applicable for DIY setups.
+If you wish to replicate the complete project, you can reference these wiring diagrams for custom PCB design.

 ## Wiring Diagram